Best Currency Pairs to Trade at What Time or Session?

-Well, to answer all these we need to see how currencies behave and if this behavior is in-line with your trading style.
+To answer all these, we need to see how currencies behave and if this behavior is in-line with your trading style.
 We are on a quest to find the best time to trade Forex pairs.

 Trading sessions and currency pairs, are they related?

-Forex currencies trading volume is definitely in direct correlation with people activity during the day.
+Forex currencies trading volume is definitely in direct correlation with people's activity during the day.

 Let us take the most traded pair, for example, the EUR/USD.
 It is logical to see decreasing activity during the night session in EU/US as financial institutions and traders close up their trading session.
-Vice versa, once they open in the morning, volatility spikes.
+On the contrary, once they open in the morning, volatility spikes.

 Best Currency Pairs to Trade at What Time?

-Essentially opportunities lie where there is a big movement, breaking news, report, or a major trend getting strength.
+Essentially, opportunities lie where there is a big movement, breaking news, reports, or a major trend getting strength.
 All these drivers emerge during specific country/currency daytime.

 The New York session starts at 12:00 and ends at 21:00 UTC.
 Therefore, the best pair to trade during the NY session is any currency pair with the USD.